We opened this five-part series with a look at the offensive backs and receivers. We continue today with the tight ends and offensive linemen.

 Finally, we will tie all of this data together.

 Here is a position-by-position look at OSU's scholarship status and prospects at the tight end and offensive line positions with returning players listed by seniority.
-Walk-ons who are on this week's roster are also listed.
+Walk-ons who were with the team at the end of spring practice are also listed.

 (All class designations are 2004 eligibility; starters marked with an asterisk.)